Nine Inch Nails live performances: Fragility v1.0 / Fragility v2.0 (1999–2000)

 Nine Inch Nails' record label at the time, Interscope Records, reportedly refused to fund the promotional tour following The Fragile's lukewarm sales.
-Reznor instead committed himself to fund the entire tour out of his own pocket, concluding that "The reality is, I’m broke at the end of the tour," but also adding "I will never present a show that isn’t fantastic."
+Reznor instead committed himself to fund the entire tour out of his own pocket, concluding that "The reality is, I’m broke at the end of the tour," but also adding, "I will never present a show that isn’t fantastic."

-The Fragility tour began in late 1999, running until mid-2000, and was broken into two major legs, Fragility v1.0 and Fragility v2.0 respectively.
+The Fragility tour began in late 1999, running until mid-2000, and was broken into two major legs, Fragility v1.0 and Fragility v2.0.
 Destinations included Europe, Japan, New Zealand, Australia, and North America.
 Before the first Fragility performance date in Spain, Nine Inch Nails opened their final rehearsal in London to 100 fans.
 Kick-starting the tour was a performance of the title track from The Fragile at the MTV Video Music Awards.
-Atari Teenage Riot opened for Nine Inch Nails during Fragility v1.0, and A Perfect Circle for Fragility v2.0.
-At the time, A Perfect Circle featured Josh Freese on drums, who would later replace Dillon and play drums for Nine Inch Nails from 2005 to 2007.
+Atari Teenage Riot opened for Nine Inch Nails during Fragility v1.0, and A Perfect Circle opened for Fragility v2.0.
+At the time, A Perfect Circle featured Josh Freese on drums, who would later replace Dillon and play drums for Nine Inch Nails from 2005 to 2008.
 The tour featured increasingly large production values, including a triptych video display created by contemporary video artist Bill Viola.
 Rolling Stone magazine named Fragility the best tour of 2000.

 In 2002, the tour documentary And All That Could Have Been was released featuring a collection of performances from the Fragility v2.0 tour.
 While making the DVD, Reznor commented on the tour in retrospect by saying "I thought the show was really, really good when we were doing it", but later admitted that he "can't watch [the DVD] at all.
 I was sick for most of that tour and I really don't think it was Nine Inch Nails at its best".